nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Adding a person

    1. Test case: `add n/John Doe p/91234567 e/johndoe@gmail.com cn/1 ha/123 Waterloo`<br>
        Expected: New person is added with the given details.
-Details of the edited person shown in the status message.
+Details of the added person shown in the status message.

-   2. Test case: `add n/John Doe p/91234567 e/johndoe@gmail.com cn/1 ha/123 Waterloo wa/456 Waterloo`<br>
+   2. Test case: `add n/John Doe p/91234567 e/johndoe@gmail.com cn/3 ha/123 Waterloo wa/456 Waterloo`<br>
        Expected: New person is added with the given details.
-Details of the edited person shown in the status message.
+Details of the added person shown in the status message.

    3. Test case: `add n/John Doe cn/12`<br>